Time and Again (Simak novel): Plot

-The plot involved a long-lost spaceman returning to Earth from a distant planet where the "souls" of humans may live.
-His fuddled observations spark a religious schism and war, and "future folk insist [he] should be killed on sight as he will otherwise write a book that, because it tells a truth inconvenient to religious bigots, will cause the death of millions".
+His fuddled observations spark a religious schism and war.
+As well, "future folk insist [he] should be killed on sight as he will otherwise write a book that, because it tells a truth inconvenient to religious bigots, will cause the death of millions".
 Evolutionary transcendence is a theme, as it was for a number of other Simak novels.
+Secret assassins are sent from the future to prevent him from writing a book in the future that will have a major impact on society.

+Reception

 The novel is one of Simak's more popular works.